A few years ago

 The large reptile tree nested Purbicella between Acanthodactylus and Liushusaurus.
 The large reptile tree recovered the above listed ‘lacertoid’ taxa as members of a paraphyletic clade, some preceding Purbicella in various clades and others succeeding it.

-While Purbicella is Late Jurassic/Early Cretaceous, it must have had its origins much earlier, in the Late Carboniferous, because a descendant taxon, the TA1045 specimen, is Early Permian.
+While Purbicella is Late Jurassic/Early Cretaceous, it must have had its origins much earlier, in the Late Carboniferous, because a descendant taxon, Ascendonanus, is Early Permian.

 Conrad JL 2008.
 Phylogeny and systematics of Squamata (Reptilia) based on morphology.
 Bulletin of the American Museum of Natural History 310:1–182.